Amid Taiwan tensions, Offutt-based Rivet Joint jet gets 'thumped' by Chinese fighter

 At least three Rivet Joints are currently operating from Kadena Air Base in Okinawa, primarily flying surveillance routes over the South China Sea and along the Demilitarized Zone that separates North Korea from South Korea, as they have for decades.

-In the month prior to last Friday’s intercept, the three Rivet Joints flew at least 12 missions over the South China Sea and one over the East China Sea, according to a former 55th Wing crew member who tracks and reports the unit’s flights on social media using the Twitter handle @MeNMyRC1.
+In the month prior to the May 26 intercept, the three Rivet Joints flew at least 12 missions over the South China Sea and one over the East China Sea, according to a former 55th Wing crew member who tracks and reports the unit’s flights on social media using the Twitter handle @MeNMyRC1.

 Such close encounters were common during the Cold War, said Robert Hopkins III, a Texas-based historian of U.S. reconnaissance flights who flew RC-135s for the 55th Wing near the end of that era.
 Pilots called it “thumping,” and quickly learned how to handle them.